d-k-ivanov/d-k-ivanov.github.io/about.md

 ### [**Ormco Corporation**](https://ormco.com)

-* Design and implementation of cloud-based solutions
+* Design and implementation of AWS and Azure based cloud solutions
 * Design and implementation of DevOps pipeline
+* Debug and automate builds and compilation for C++/QT for Win and Mac
+* Debug and deploy Java microservices (Spring)
-* Administration and devlopment for Allassian stack
+* Develop workflow for Atlassian stack
+* Automate operations in Python and JavaScript
+* Develop database migration scripts
 * Languages used: Python, HCL, C/C++, SQL, Java, JavaScript

 ### [**Align Technology Inc.**](https://aligntech.com)